AlbertaBeef/asl_mediapipe_pointnet/README.md

-## Use as ROS2 Node with Gazebo simulator
+## Use as ROS2 Node to control Vehicules in Gazebo simulator

 Launch the asl_controller_twist node with MOGI-ROS vehicle: